axu2018/sabermetrics_projects/README.md

 # sabermetrics_projects
-A collection of sabermetric projects
+A collection of sabermetric projects by Alex Xu